 David Meyer has competed for years at the top of the martial art of Brazilian Jiu Jitsu.
-Over the years he has won numerous international titles at the top level and is recognised as a pioneer of the sport as one of the first non-Brazilians to achieve black belt.
+Over the years he has won numerous international titles at the top level.
+David is recognised as a pioneer of the sport as one of the first non-Brazilians to achieve black belt.
 One of the most impressive things about David is that into his 50s he competes against top class opponents in their 20s.

 His competition achievements include seven World Championship Gold medals, four American Cup Golds, three US Open Golds and two Pan American Golds.
 All of these were achieved as a vegan.

 David is proud of his success in competition, although his black belts are valued too.
 “Being awarded black belts in different styles is a big deal.
 One of the biggest was getting my black belt in Brazilian Jui Jitsu.
 I was one of the first 10 people outside Brazil to get a black belt in BJJ and was known as one of the ‘Dirty Dozen’ – the first non Brazilians to get a black belt.
 It’s a very hard to get a black belt from outside Brazil and it was harder back then.”